Best Time to Visit Alaska: Month by Month Breakdown

 This far north, you find a land of extremes.
 Alaska endures long, dark winters with some areas having no daylight for weeks at a time.
 There are fierce snowstorms and temperatures are well below zero for much of the year.

-Summer is beautiful, and arguably it’s the best time to visit Alaska because the days are long and the temperatures relatively high.
+Summer is beautiful, and arguably it’s the best time to visit Alaska because the days are long and the temperatures are relatively high.
+Although, I’ll admit that we prefer the spring months for better contrast and cooler weather.

 You’ll even catch the midnight sun in some locations.
 But the summer season is short, lasting only from late May to September, and this is when it’s peak season, and the cities and glaciers are full of cruise ship tourists.